4350pChris/blog/rapper-vocabulary-analyzer.md

 At first I was using a single queue to handle all events, as there are what AWS calls `filters` which allow selecting events according to certain fields in the message.
 In my case there's `eventType` which is a string that denotes the event that was fired and could therefore be used to select the correct event from the queue.
 Now, this led to a peculiar thing to happen (for the uninitiated, at least) - jobs would execute only sometimes.
 Other times they would simply vanish into the void.
 But why?

+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/1APrKVAuOsotWulrz0GyAz?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-Well, after *hours* of troubleshooting (no kidding) I finally found the section in the docs that explained what was happening.
+Well, after *hours* of troubleshooting (no kidding) I finally found the section in the docs that explained why my lambdas weren't firing.

 ::: info
 If a lambda receives an event and the filter does not match, it silently discards the received message.